brandonbothell/popyt/docusaurus/docs/api/classes/Library_Exports.Subscription.md

 Fetches this subscription from the API and reassigns this object to the new subscription object.
 Only useful if `this.full` is false, or if you want updated subscription info.
-**CURRENTLY NOT WORKING**, see https://issuetracker.google.com/issues/181152600
+**CURRENTLY NOT WORKING** unless the subscriber and channel properties are populated, see https://issuetracker.google.com/issues/288609601

 #### Parameters